Intechnity-com/OdooJsonRpcClient/README.md

 # PortaCapena.OdooJsonRpcClient

-OdooJsonRpcClient is a C# library for communication with Odoo by JsonRpc.
+OdooJsonRpcClient is a C# library (.NET Standard) for communication with Odoo.